Streaming in web applications

 • Build more responsive apps: Rendering your UI progressively as data chunks arrive can improve your users' perception of your app's performance

-Chunks in web streams are fundamental data units that can be of many different types depending on the content, such as String for text or Uint8Array for binary files.
-Standard Function responses contain full payloads of data, while chunks are pieces of the payload that get streamed to the client as they're available.
+Standard function responses contain full payloads of data, while chunks are pieces of the payload that get streamed to the client as they're available.

 For example, imagine you want to create an AI chat app that uses a Large Language Model to generate replies.
 Due to their large data sets, replies from language models can generate slowly.

-Standard Function responses require you send the full reply to the client when it's done, but streaming enables you to show each word of the reply as the model generates it, improving users' perception of your chat app's speed.
+Standard function responses require you send the full reply to the client when it's done, but streaming enables you to show each word of the reply as the model generates it, improving users' perception of your chat app's speed.

 How streamed responses typically work, with data sent continuously in small chunks.